INS Talwar (F40): Service history

 INS Talwar has been deployed around the Indian Ocean, making friendly visits at various ports.
 She has also participated in various exercises including Malabar 2008 with the United States Navy, multinational maritime exercise ‘Cutlass Express 2021 (CE21) and with the French Navy.

 Anti-piracy measures off the Somali coast

-On 28 May 2009, INS Talwar, while escorting three merchant vessels - Maud, Southern Independence and Aramis.
-At around 10.20 GMT, while about 225 nmi east of Aden, Talwar received a distress signal from Maud about a skiff with eight armed persons on board approaching it at very high speed.
+On 28 May 2009 at around 10:20 GMT, while about 225 nmi east of Aden, Talwar received a distress signal from a merchant vessel MV Maud about a skiff with eight armed persons on board approaching it at very high speed.
 The frigate immediately dispatched its Chetak helicopter armed with 7.62mm light machine guns which spotted pirates scrambling up a ladder hooked to MV Maud.
 The helicopter fired on the two pirates on the ladder and they fell into the sea.
-Simultaneously, the frigate sent its naval commandos on Prahar high-speed inflatables to intercept the skiff.
-Six pirates were disarmed and their cache of Kalashnikov assault rifles, Katyushka rockets, a rocket launcher, flares and mobile phones were seized.
-Since the freighters were still in dangerous waters and needed escort, the frigate left the disarmed pirates to drift on the high seas after emptying their skiff's fuel tank and disabling it.
+Simultaneously, the frigate sent its MARCOS team led by Ram Narain by high-speed inflatable boats to intercept the skiff.
+Six pirates were disarmed and their cache of Kalashnikov assault rifles, Katyusha rockets, a rocket launcher, flares and mobile phones were seized.
 The pirates were later arrested by warships from the global task force in a follow-up action.